 The Incan Empire was defined by its impressive and enormous architecture – the most famous being Machu Picchu which was constructed using stone blocks that fit together so tightly that a knife would not fit between the building stones.
 Incan pyramids survive to this day, sustained without any need for mortar within the stonework.

 The Empire also features an extensive network of roads that served to connect even the most remote outposts of the territory.
-The Inca produced fine woven textiles (featuring architectural motifs) and were particularly inventive when it came to communication, organisation and labor.
+The Inca produced fine woven textiles (featuring architectural motifs) and were particularly inventive when it came to communication, organization and labor.

 The majority of the Inca lived at a particularly high altitude in the Andean mountains, and so their agriculture practices were both impressive and innovative .